Closet Architecture Guide: Smart Design Tips for Functional and Stylish Storage Spaces

 • Pull-out drawers for smaller items

-• Shoe racks or vertical storage units
+• Footwear stands, sometimes called vertical storage units

 • Hooks for bags and accessories

-Using Vertical Space Effectively
+Using Vertical Space Well

 Drawer and Divider Systems